My information on music comes from my late partner, Jim. His knowledge of, and ear for, music was phenomenal.

-It it said that the sound conveys emotion.
+It is said that the sound conveys emotion.

 Once you hear the dumbeg, you will recognize the sound.
 If you have seen a belly dancer -- this is the music that comes to mind.

-The dumbeg varies in appearance from the crude animal skin over wood or a ceramic base, to the beautifully detailed ornate metal instruments.
+The dumbeg varies from the crude animal skin over wood or a ceramic base to the beautifully detailed ornate metal instruments.